 : How do you know they are Dalit?

-: Its easy sir, they are black and dirty, they are everywhere.
+: It’s easy sir, they are black and dirty, they are everywhere.

-Dalit, meaning “broken/scattered” in Sanskrit and Hindi, is a term mostly used for the ethnic groups in India that have been kept depressed by subjecting them to untouchability (often termed backward castes).
+Dalit, meaning “broken/scattered” in Sanskrit and Hindi, is a term mostly used for the ethnic groups in subcontinent that have been kept depressed by subjecting them to untouchability (often termed backward castes).
 Dalits were excluded from the four-fold varna system of Hinduism and were seen as forming a fifth varna, also known by the name of Panchama.
 Dalits now profess various religious beliefs, including Hinduism, Buddhism, Sikhism and Christianity.

 In 1962, a law was passed making it illegal to discriminate against other castes led all caste to be equally treated by the law.
 However, the Nepalese caste system is still thriving and discrimination is deeply rooted in the Nepalese society.

 Ram Bilash Sada (45), from Sarlahi, used to collect firewood for a living.
 After Government restricted the forests, he now has no work and lives in extreme poverty with his five children.